-Recommend the Board adopt a new Commercial Electric Vehicle (CEV) rate class and corresponding rates effective May 1, 2020.
+Adopt and approve a new Commercial Electric Vehicle (CEV) rate class and corresponding rates effective May 1, 2020.
 The rates will be set at the same level as PG&E including PCIA and Franchise Fee per SCP's March 1, 2020 rate change.